In this chapter, I’ll expose the pitfalls to avoid as a newbie (or even experienced) trainer to make your journey stress-free.

-Let’s be honest, this wouldn’t be a proper course if I didn’t include a section on the pitfalls that you as a personal trainer should avoid when you are just starting your career.
+This wouldn’t be a proper course if I didn’t include a section on the pitfalls that you, as a personal trainer, should avoid when you are just starting your career.

 The thing is, when you begin your journey in the world of fitness, it’s pretty stressful.

-For one, you want to give of your best but with little experience, it’s easy to make mistakes along the way.
+For one, you want to give your best, but with little experience, making mistakes along the way is easy.

-And that’s why you should make yourself aware of those mistakes that can sabotage a new personal trainer, many of which I am going to cover in this chapter.
+And that’s why you should make yourself aware of those mistakes that can sabotage a new personal trainer, many of which I will cover in this chapter.

 The 14 training mistakes that you want to avoid as a personal trainer

-Most of the mistakes a new personal trainer will make involves training their clients.
+Most of the mistakes a new personal trainer will make involve training their clients.

 There are several reasons for this, but the main one is the fact that you have plenty of head knowledge, thanks to your certification, but not much practical knowledge.